 VisionSpring is leveraging their supply chain, community mobilizers, and network of hospitals and clinics to provide frontline health workers with protective goggles, face shields, surgical and respirator masks, medical gowns and more.
 In addition, community health workers and rural pharmacists are receiving washable cloth masks.
 With our funding, VisionSpring is also setting up hand-washing stations and distributing hygiene kits for households.
 VisionSpring estimates that this COVID-19 response plan will directly serve over 500,000 people through the end of 2020.

 We’re confident about this approach for a number of reasons.
 First, we believe that it provides the support necessary for both immediate and long-term community resilience, particularly in the marginalized, under-resourced areas where our nonprofit partners work.
 This shift will also help create a strong sourcing and distribution network for protective gear, bolstering VisionSpring’s emergency COVID-19 relief efforts and preparing their vision services providers for long-term changes in infection prevention and control practices.
 VisionSpring’s executive team has extensive experience in disaster relief, and with our refocused funding, we’re helping ensure that they have enough financial support during this difficult period to continue to share their valuable expertise, provide necessary aid, and return to vision services safely.

 Like so many others, we could have never imagined these extraordinary circumstances and the effects they’d have on our Buy a Pair, Give a Pair partners and participants.
-Vision for all remains our ultimate objective, and we’re working to find safe ways to resume our glasses distribution programs.
-As the pandemic unfolds, we’ll continue to evolve the ways in which we collaborate with our partners, serve our communities, and take steps to remediate the challenges brought forth during these uncertain times.
+Vision for all remains our ultimate objective, and we’re working to find safe ways to resume all of our glasses distribution programs.
+In the meantime, we’ll keep evolving the ways in which we collaborate with our partners, serve our communities, and take steps to remediate the challenges brought forth during these uncertain times.